-Like every communication tool, the UND website needs to follow certain identity standards.
+Like every communication tool, the UND website needs to follow standards.

-Most UND websites are hosted in Omni (Modern Campus), UND's content management system.
-Omni has standard templates that adhere to Brand Standards.
+Most UND websites are hosted in Omni (Modern Campus), UND's content management system (CMS).
+Omni has standard templates that adhere to brand and accessibility standards.
 However, since site content is flexible, specific web content standards have been established.

 - Review and update information in a timely fashion, with a minimum frequency of three times per year.

 - All factual/statistical information must match official University information.